batman-nair/dotfiles/README.md

 # Dotfiles
 The behind the scenes config files of what runs on my Linux system.

-I use Manjaro linux, a variant of Arch linux.
-I've been a long time i3 user but now I use KDE as it suits my current workflow much more nicely.
+Manjaro linux.
+Long time i3 user but now use KDE as it suits my workflow much more nicely.

 ## i3-gaps
 ![i3_gaps_clean](screenshots/i3_gaps_clean.png)